attractivechaos/khashl/README.md

-Khashl is a single-header macro-based generic hash table library in C. It is an improved version of [khash][khash] from [klib][klib] and is one of the faster hash table implementations in both C and C++.
+Khashl is a single-header macro-based generic hash table library in C. It is an improved version of [khash][khash] from [klib][klib] and is one of the faster hash table implementations in C/C++.
 Klib also has a copy of khashl for historical reason.
-This separate repo provides more [examples][ex].
+This repo provides more [examples][ex] and better documentation.

 ## <a name="use"></a>Usage